gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 Table: (\#tab:Table5-2) (ref:tab5-2)

 In the Homogeneity situation, the null hypothesis is that the distributions are the same in all the $R$ populations.
+\index{Chi-Square Test!Homogeneity Test}
 This means that the null hypothesis is:

 \newpage